Table of contents

 What is dietary fiber?

 Dietary fibers are indigestible, complex carbohydrates.
-It is a natural component of plant cells and an essential part of a healthy, balanced diet.
+They are a natural component of plant cells and an essential part of a healthy, balanced diet.

 What is the difference between soluble and insoluble fiber?